Kwett/php-poec-paris-checkpoint2/README.md

             ['numberCupcake' => 3, 'unitPrice' => 2.5],
             ['numberCupcake' => 2, 'unitPrice' => 1.5],
         ];

-    Because these cupcake numbers and unit prices will be retrieved from an already implemented form, you don't have to write any data in the method, just the calculation rule.

     The calculate() method must return an array containing the total price at the first index, and the total price minus the discount applied (50-cent) for every three cupcakes purchased at the second index.

     In the above example, the method should therefore return